The Jade Faced Assassin

-The Jade Faced Assassin is a 1971 Hong Kong film adapted from Gu Long's novel Juedai Shuangjiao.
-The film was directed by Yan Jun, produced by the Shaw Brothers Studio, and starred Lily Ho and Kao Yuen as the lead characters.
+The Jade Faced Assassin is a 1971 Hong Kong wuxia film adapted from Gu Long's novel Juedai Shuangjiao.
+Produced by the Shaw Brothers Studio, it was directed by Yan Jun and starred Lily Ho and Kao Yuen.

-Plot
+Synopsis

-The swordsman Zhang Zhen is injured in a misadventure and rescued by Eldest Sister of Changchun Sect, who has a crush on him.
+The swordsman Zhang Zhen is injured in a misadventure and rescued by the Eldest Sister of Changchun Sect, who has a crush on him.
 However, Zhang falls in love with the maid Yuenu instead, and conceives twins with her.
-The couple are killed by a group of evil pugilists later.
+The couple are killed by a group of evil martial artists later.
 The Eldest Sister is angry with Zhang Zhen for not accepting her and plans to make Zhang's children kill each other as revenge.
 The baby girl (Xiaolu'er) is saved by Zhang's friend, Lian Lanyan, while the male infant (Hua Yuchun) is taken away by the Eldest Sister.
-Lian Lanyan encounters the Ten Villains when he passes through Villains' Valley.
-He is overwhelmed by them and knocked out in a fight.
+Lian Lanyan encounters the Ten Villains, who overwhelm him and knock him out.
 The baby Xiaolu'er is taken away by the Villains, who surprisingly do not harm her, and instead intend to groom her to become the greatest villain ever.
 Eighteen years later, the twins meet each other by coincidence.